The PPR Exam Explained

 - Practitioner Reflection

 - Texas Teachers – State and Local Laws

-- Domain 1: Designing instruction and assessment to promote student learning.
-You must know student development, diversity, curriculum and state standards, learning processes.
+- Domain 1 – Designing instruction and assessment to promote student learning.
+Roughly 34 questions tackling student development, diversity, curriculum and state standards, and learning processes.

 - Domain 2: Creating a Positive, Productive Classroom Environment.
-You must know how to establish a positive, learning classroom environment where students feel safe and can learn without interference from other students; use of procedures and safety rules that manage learning time.
+Roughly 13 questions that cover how to establish a positive classroom environment.
+You must demonstrate your knowledge and skills in making students feel safe and helping them learn without interference from other students.
+Use of procedures and safety rules can also feature in this section.

 - Domain 3: Implementing Effective, Responsive Instruction and Assessment.
-You must know how to communicate effectively with students, provide instruction that actively engages students, incorporate the effective use of technology to plan, organize, deliver, and evaluate instruction, and monitor student performance and achievement, providing students with timely and quality feedback.
+You must know how to communicate effectively with students.
+This includes providing instruction that actively engages students; incorporating the effective use of technology to plan, organize, deliver, and evaluate instruction; monitoring student performance and achievement, and providing students with timely and quality feedback.

 - Domain 4: Fulfilling professional Roles and Responsibilities.
-You must know the importance of family involvement and how to interact with parents and guardians; how to enhance professional knowledge and interact with staff and faculty; and you must adhere to legal and ethical requirements for educations and know the structure of education in Texas.
+You must know the importance of family involvement and how to interact with parents and guardians.
+Questions in this section tackle how to enhance professional knowledge and interact with staff and faculty.
+Adhering to legal and ethical requirements for education and knowing the structure of education in Texas is very important.

 What score is needed to pass?